JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 	- [ ] [Stanford](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html)
 - [ ] Priority Queue
 	- [ ] [StackOverflow](http://stackoverflow.com/questions/683041/java-how-do-i-use-a-priorityqueue)

+Graphs are a complicated topic.
+The algorithms to traverse them are not easy to implement.
+If you find it difficult to use the videos and texts above then sign up for a MOOC course.
+2 years ago I did [Object Oriented Java Programming: Data Structures and Beyond](https://www.coursera.org/specializations/java-object-oriented).
+It really helped me see the big picture.
+The third course in the specialization (Advanced Data Structures in Java) is on Graphs.

 ### Advanced Java
 - [ ] Bitwise Operations